 (F) Each insurer shall maintain records with respect to the training of its agents concerning the distribution of the insurer's partnership program policies.
-Each insurer shall provide documentation to the superintendent that will allow the superintendent to provide assurance to the director of job and family services that agents have received the training required by this section and that agents have demonstrated an understanding of the partnership program policies and their relationship to public and private coverage of long-term care in this state, including medicaid.
+Each insurer shall provide documentation to the superintendent that will allow the superintendent to provide assurance to the medicaid director that agents have received the training required by this section and that agents have demonstrated an understanding of the partnership program policies and their relationship to public and private coverage of long-term care in this state, including medicaid.
 The superintendent may audit each insurer's records annually to verify that the insurer is maintaining the records required by this division.
 The superintendent shall make the records provided to the superintendent pursuant to division (E) of this section available to the director.

 Effective Date: 2007 HB100 09-10-2007; 2008 HB562 09-22-2008